ytechie/ytechie-blog/src/documents/2014/02/introducing-the-modern-manufacturing-framework/index.html.md

 * the best way to store data.
 It simply demonstrates one possible solution.
 * The best way to process data.
 It simply demonstrates one possible solution.
 * embedded.
 This framework is a level above the embedded device ecosystem, but can use data generated or collected by devices.
+* competing with partners already in this space.
+This is designed to help accelerate partner application development, and gives them opportunities to add their business value.

 ## Going Forward